 Considering Amazon pays every two weeks, some months may look profitable, but those profits may not be a true reflection of the sales for that month.
 However, when you spend a lot of money restocking your merchandise in one month, that month will appear to be a loss.

-6 Steps to Handle Your Amazon Bookkeeping
+6 Steps to Handle Your Amazon Seller Bookkeeping

-Step1: Choose the Right Accounting Software
+Step 1: Choose the Right Accounting Software

 You should start your Amazon FBA bookkeeping by finding a cloud accounting software that is right for you.
 Using the best accounting software is easy.
 It runs reports quickly, improves e-commerce inventory management, and prevents mistakes.
 There are two types of accounting software, either single entry or double entry.